-Mitigating Time and Money Biases
+Mitigating Safety Biases

-Time and money biases can happen any time you are making decisions about the probability of risk or return, where to allocate money, or how to allocate resources including time, people and other assets.
+Safety biases can happen any time you are making decisions about the probability of risk or return, where to allocate money, or how to allocate resources including time, people and other assets.
 These might occur in financial decisions, investment decisions, resource allocation, strategy development, or planning for strategy execution.
-Examples include an executive not being able to let go of a business unit because of resources already invested in a project, or a CEO who is not willing to innovate in a new direction because it would compete with the company's existing business.
+Examples include an executive not being able to let go of a business unit because of resources already invested in a project; or a CEO who is not willing to innovate in a new direction because it would compete with the company's existing business.